API Reference

 Returns:

-Cosine similarity [-1,1] between aligned vectors, higher values indicate more similar usage between periods.
-Returns None if word not found in either vocabulary.
+Cosine similarity in [-1, 1] between the aligned source vector and the target vector; higher means more similar usage across periods.
+None if word is absent from either vocabulary.

 >>> import numpy as np